How To Write An Amazing Mr And Mrs Wedding Speech

-Giving a joint speech doesn’t mean you have to miss that moment where the groom’s really lovely about you (or, in our case, talks about our fondness for fluffy socks and our wiggly bottom).
+Giving a joint speech doesn’t mean you have to miss that moment where the groom’s really lovely about you.
 Have a bit in the speech (towards the end) which you keep secret from each other and where you each get to be lovely about the other one.
 Feel free to give each other a hug if the notion takes you.
 No kissing though.

-Make sure there’s two microphones at the venue if you need them.
+Make sure there’s two mics at the venue if you need them.
 And finally make sure you both really enjoy it.

 Speechy is the one-stop-shop for all your wedding speech needs.
 Whether it’s a template or a bespoke speech you’re after, Speechy can help you craft an awesome speech that will add a special moment to your day.
 Visit speechy.co.uk